openknowledgebe/website/content/settings/header/index.md

 logo: okbe-withname.svg
 org_name: Open Knowledge Belgium
 nav_items:
-  - label: Open Knowledge
+  - label: About
-    to: /
+    to: /about
   - label: Team
     to: /team
   - label: Our activities